Azure/terraform-azurerm-lz-vending/modules/resourcegroups/header.md

 ## Overview

-Creates a NetworkWatcherRG resource group in the specified location and subscription.
+Creates the supplied resource groups in the specified location and subscription.

-This can make subscription cancellation more likely to succeed as Terraform can delete the resource group before attempting to cancel the subscription.
+Useful in a subscription vending scenario to pre-create the `NetworkWatcherRG` so we may delete it prior to subscription cancellation.

 ## Notes